peoplenarthax/chromosome-js/docs/API/README.md

 general variables, they do not have side effects and all of them return a value always.
 One think to consider is that a lot of the methods in this API rely heavily in randomness and hence they are not deterministic (may not return the same value twice with the same input).
-Rather this functions are easy to compose.
+Rather this functions are easy to compose.git s

 ?> If you do not understand something, maybe is better to take a look at the [Vocabulary](http://localhost:3000/#/guides/?id=vocabulary) first.
 ## Utils